njwilliams/MMM-Faces/README.md

 ## 3. First Look at the FaceAdmin Interface

 At this point, you should check that the recognition has everything setup in the way it needs.
-Is the camera working, oriented correctly, etc. The easiest way to do this is to go the admin interface.
-The admin interface should be available at .... about 30 seconds after the magic mirror is started - it takes a while for everything to get up and running!
+Is the camera working, oriented correctly, etc. The easiest way to do this is to go the admin interface from a web browser on the same network as your magic mirror (your phone will do).
+You need to know the IP address of your mirror.
+The admin interface should be available at http://IPADDRESS:8081/ (for example, http://192.168.1.99:8081/) about 30 seconds after the magic mirror is started - it takes a while for everything to get up and running!
 If you can't access the interface after a minute, then something is probably wrong and you need to go back and check your error logs.
 One debug tip is to turn off auto-restart of the magic mirror and just use the command "ELECTRON_ENABLE_LOGGING=1 npm start" to start the mirror